Dynamic pricing: how to maintainOmnichannel consistency?

 Recommended architecture: an omnichannel pricing cockpit

-Let's move on to the technical aspects: here's how to build your control tower.
+Let's get down to the technical details: here's how to build your control tower.

 The “source of truth” (central price repository)

-Centralizing your data in a single tool is becoming vital.
-Forget scattered Excel files.
+Centralizing your data in a single tool is essential.
+Say goodbye to scattered Excel files.
 You get the picture?
-It's the end of chaos for your omnichannel dynamic retail pricing.
+It’s the end of the chaos for your omnichannel dynamic retail pricing.

-This unique database feeds all your sales channels.
-It is the driving force behind your commercial responsiveness.
+This single database powers all of your sales channels.
+It is the engine behind your sales responsiveness.

-In short, a single truth eliminates errors.
-Your data is finally reliable everywhere.
+In short, a single source of truth eliminates errors.
+Your data is finally reliable across the board.

 Distribution to channels (APIs / feeds / frequencies)